metz-connect/node-red-ewio2/README.md

 - `Input signal at node`: Node listens to input signals and handles them
 - `Change in value at EWIO2`: Node listens to changes at analog input of EWIO2 and provides an output when value has changed

-### EWIO2 - Meter
+### EWIO2 - Metering
-Connection to EWIO2 via EWIO2 node is necessary, to load configuration of meter and datapoints and to get a measured values.
+Connection to EWIO2 via EWIO2 node is necessary to load configurations of meters and datapoints and to get a measured values.

-Configuration of meter and datapoint must be done previously at EWIO2 web-interface.
+Configuration of meters and datapoints must be done previously at EWIO2 web-interface.

 Default output of node is of datatype `number`, for example: `3.86` may be the output of a measurement.
 Output can be configured with `Additional node output values...`.
 If at least one flag is set, output datatype changes to `Object`.
 When for example both flags are set the output of the above mentioned node may be:
 ```